 J.O.Newton – Served as the Adjutant General of the Texas Rangers in 1907.

 Frank P. Nichols – As a Deputy Sheriff in Springer, New Mexico, he shot and killed outlaw John Scott on May 17, 1883.

 Evett Dumas “E.D.”
 Nix (1861-1946) – E.D.
-Nix took the oath of office as U.S. Marshal for the Oklahoma Territory on July 1, 1893 and served until 1896.
-He led the posse that fought in the Ingalls, Oklahoma Shoot-out and was primarily responsible for the capture and killing of the members of the Doolin-Dalton Gang.
+Nix took the oath of office as U.S. Marshal for the Oklahoma Territory on July 1, 1893, and served until 1896.
+He led the posse that fought in the Ingalls, Oklahoma Shoot-out and was primarily responsible for capturing and killing the members of the Doolin-Dalton Gang.

-Lon Oden – A Texas Ranger and gunfighter, Oden, along with RangerJohn Hughes, participated in a number of gunfights along the Mexican border in the late 1800s.
+Lon Oden – A Texas Ranger and gunfighter, Oden, along with RangerJohn Hughes, participated in several gunfights along the Mexican border in the late 1800s.

 William a.
 Old (1874-1914) – A Texas Ranger before moving west and becoming an Arizona Ranger.

 Robert “Bob” Ollinger (1841?-1881) – A crooked U.S. Marshal; Seven Rivers, New Mexico Marshal, and Lincoln County, New Mexico Deputy Sheriff, he was indicted for his participation in the Lincoln County War.
 He was shot and killed when Billy the Kid escaped jail on April 28, 1881.